 It had better be fun…and Jeff Condon shows us how it can be.
 From the outside, the Tanglefoot Company warehouse building looks like so many other beautiful structures still remaining from another time in Grand Rapids history.
 Inside, right now, Jeff Condon and nine other artists create in studios that are custom built into the old warehouse space.
 Together, the artist workspaces comprise Tanglefoot Studios.
 Within a large undefined area on the second floor, Jeff constructed walls to encompass a welcoming gallery space and studio—a place to show, experience and make art.

 So, did you build these walls and this space?
 Yes.
 It's a crazy old building, but it’s good.
 We’ve each built out our own spaces as a sanctuary for the creative process—we spend a lot of time here.
 So, this is mine—I keep this part set up as a gallery.
-There are six studios in the building—three upstairs, one next door and two in the other wing.
+There are eight studios in the building—five upstairs, two to the right, and one below.
 It works out great.
-Elaine Dalcher is up from me.
-And you’ve probably heard of Tommy Allen and Michael Pfleghaar.
-They’re up another set of stairs.
+It has been a meaningful community.

 Are you from Michigan?
 I am from the Upper Peninsula by Silver City in Ontonagan County, in the northwest corner.
 It was a copper mining town.
 I had 23 kids in my graduating class from high school.
 So, that's about how small it was.
 There was the copper mine and then my parents ran a resort, a hotel and restaurant, at the bottom of the Porcupine Mountains, which is the natural tourist attraction there.
 It was a rural area.
 My grandparents were dairy farmers from Croatia, but they also grew everything they ate.
 Strawberries, corn, lettuce, potatoes, tomatoes, cucumbers, onions.
 Anything they ate, they grew.
 And they sold the milk.
 They were pretty much totally self-sufficient.
 My grandma was embarrassed the first time she had to go into a grocery store and buy something that she didn’t produce.
 I think just seeing crops grow all the time and rows of corn or whatever it was—that was a huge influence growing up.
 Just seeing things grow or people making all their own food.